 Go to 247WealthClub.com and you'll see an embedded YouTube video with a form to the right of it telling you to enter your email and hit the Get Started Now button to make your $37 payment:

 The anonymous narrator claims this is a powerful system available only for the chosen few that teaches people how to earn $13,127 per week…

 That's $682,604 per year!

-Apparently these kind of results can be achieved by anyone; students, working professionals and retirees regardless of experience or knowledge.
+Apparently, these kinds of results can be achieved by anyone; students, working professionals and retirees, regardless of experience or knowledge.

 To find out more I decided to sign up, pay up and try it out myself…